oks-erm/help-u/README.md

 Content moderation is essential to ensure that the content is appropriate and does not violate any terms of service or community guidelines, protecting against spam or malicious content, and maintaining a positive user experience.
 In my project, content moderation is done for all posts and comments left on posts and is implemented by the admin users who have access to the admin panel where they can review and approve or reject comments.
 This helps to ensure that all the content is relevant, respectful and appropriate for the community.

+## JS Bundling

+JavaScript bundling is an optimization technique we can use to reduce the number of server requests for JavaScript files.
+Webpack is a JavaScript bundler that allows to package and optimize JavaScript code for production use.
+It takes multiple JavaScript files, and any other assets such as images or CSS, and creates a single bundle that can be loaded by the browser.
+This bundle includes all the code your application needs to run, and it can also optimize the code for faster load times and better performance.
+The React app Messenger is bundled into a single file, including React library and all the dependencies.

+In the project before bundling the ode was compiled with Babel, a JavaScript transpiler that allows to write modern JS code and then convert it to a version that is compatible with older browsers.
+For this reason the main JS file that handles Django app was also bundled.

 ## **Feature considerations**